arsi-atomi/ansible-iac-role-postgresql/README.md

 Usage
 =====

-how to run playbook with inventory
+How to run playbook with inventory
 ----------------------------------

 Use playbook and inventory examples to create your own playbook and run command below.